AnnaRDube/3rdGradeMathApp/README.md

 # 3rdGradeMathApp
 This is a project that I worked on during my break from school.
 I created this app to help my younger sister learn the multiplication facts.
-It allows users to select a fact set to focus on.
-Once a set is chosen, there are two modes, practice and test, that users can chose from.
+This is something she struggles with, so I decided to make an app for her.
+She helped me during the process by telling me what changes she wanted.
+The app allows users to select a fact set to focus on.
+Once a set is chosen, users are able to select practice mode or test mode.